carlosparaciari/LeastSquarePackage/README.md

 Build Instructions
 -----------------------------

-This project can be configured to build against Eigen, Boost and OpenCV.
-These were chosen as an example of how to use CMake, and some common C++ projects.
-These dependencies are optional, and this project will compile without them.

 This package comes with the possibility of downloading several libraries.
 In particular, it is possible to download and build Eigen and Boost, which are needed for the package to work.
 To download and build dependencies, use